ValeBotti/ASP_NET_Core_Web_API/README_Observation_collage.md

 **The things you can *show* are valuable.**
 It's a matter of:
 - Communication (can I bring this work to someone and will the interlocutor understand?
 Firstly, I have to have something understandable to show)
 - Trial-and-error (does it work in the real world?
-And no, you will not pre-establish that with your extraordinary logical talent)
+And no, you will not pre-establish that with your extraordinary logical talent.
+(Been there, done that))
 - Moving forward
 - Gathering real feedback (users, the system, your teammate, everything will give you unexpected valuable feedback, and there will start another creative outlook upon the first one)